Applied Statistics and Data Management Certificate

 What is it like to be in our program?

 We have a diverse and welcoming faculty and staff that want to help our students succeed and reach their potential.
 To help students from such varied backgrounds achieve their goals, we have a full-time advisor for our online community.
 This dedicated advisor helps each individual determine the best path for them.
 This process starts immediately after enrollment.
-We hold a department orientation session prior to each semester that serves to help students:
+We hold an online program orientation session prior to each semester that serves to help students:

 - acclimate to our program and start networking